UniOfGreenwich/softwareproject_-team-1/README.md

 Another reason is that we can get customer feedback on the development work that has been done.
 Customers can comment on software demos and see how much has been implemented.

 Also, our team is small and inexperienced.
-For an inexperienced team, it is better to go with the incremental model.
+For an inexperienced team, it is better to go with the incremental model.2

 The goals of the project are clearly stated and recognized, though some elements can change at each increment over time.